mhct/SwarmView/README.md

 - http://www.codeaffine.com/2014/03/04/using-the-autovalue-code-generator-in-eclipse/

 ## Using the View
+The presentation starts in a paused state.

-The view has 4 key-bindings defined:
+The view has key-bindings defined as:
 - **z** activates/deactivates the mouse
 - **t** displays/hides the simulation time
 - **d** displays/hides the drone names